-Data Science Manager - Spotify
+Data Science and ML Engineering Manager - Spotify

 When did you first become interested in quantitative finance?

 Quantitative finance is a hot area that can lead to a prosperous career.
 I had always been interested in mathematics and thought the field could be a good match for me.
 In high school, I participated in anything math-related, including Math Olympiad, and my best bet was to study something that was quantitative and analytical.
 I was not determined to pursue a mathematical research career and decided that I had to find another area where I could apply my quantitative skills.
 Even though I lacked specific knowledge and personal connections in the industry, I thought the financial industry would be interesting and provide me with a solid job, so I went for it.

 What led you to Spotify?